“Sacramentals” in the Home

 And so on, and so on…

-And so, that dining table supported more than dishes and serving platters & bowls.
+So, that dining table supported more than dishes and serving platters & bowls.
 That dining table supported his family’s “Loving Spirit”, collectively and individually.
 It provided strength “To stand on mountains.
 It was a safe harbor during stormy seas.”
-It’s main entrée’ was confidence: “To be all that one could be.”
+It encouraged All: “To be all that one could be.”

-All family and guests shared in the generous servings of those delicacies, as they were freely passed around that magnificent mahogany table.
+All family and guests shared the generous servings of those supportive delicacies, as they were freely passed around that magnificent mahogany table.
 In the stillness of the night, the table emitted no groaning creaks.
-All that was heard were the echoes of lingering laughter; and visions of hugs and kisses.
+Only the echoes of lingering laughter and visions of hugs and kisses, were heard & seen.

-That’s exactly what Mother Theresa had in mind.
+The above music video expresses exactly what Mother Theresa had in mind: